drukmano/quent/README.md

   return await Chain(fetch_data, id).then(validate_data).then(normalize_data).then(send_data).run()
 ```
 Once there is at least one coroutine in the chain, `.run()` will return a coroutine.
-This opens up a lot of new ways to write elegant and readable code.
+This opens up a lot of new ways to write more elegant and readable code.

 Besides `Chain`, Quent provides the [Cascade](#cascade) class which implements the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface).

-Quent aims to provide you with all the necessary tools that you may need to write better code.
+Quent aims to provide all the necessary tools to handle every use case.
-Visit [API](#api) to see the full power of Quent.
+See the full capabilities of Quent in the [API Section](#api).

 ## Real World Example
 This snippet is taken from a thin Redis wrapper I wrote, which supports both the sync and async versions